 When we use it well, public transportation is generally more energy efficient than passenger cars.
 Large groups of people can ride together instead of everyone driving their own car to the same destination.
-The number of public transportation trips in the United States has been increasing by millions in recent years, generally because of changes in demographics and population as well as a better use of public transportation.
-The graph shows the number of recorded trips taken on public transportation vehicles per capita in the United States.
+After years of increases, the number of public transportation trips in the United States has been dropping in recent years, in part due to new alternatives and lower fuel costs.
+The graph shows the number of recorded trips taken on public transportation per capita in the United States.

 Other related metrics

-The EPA has a long history of addressing GHG emissions.
-In 2015, President Obama and the EPA announced the Clean Power Plan (CPP), which aims to reduce carbon pollution by setting the first-ever national carbon emission standards for power plants in all US states.
-Energy efficiency policies and technologies are proven, cost-effective strategies to help states meet their CPP targets by reducing energy demand.
+The EPA has a long history of working with states to address GHG emissions and air pollution.
+Energy efficiency policies and technologies are proven, cost-effective strategies to help states reduce their GHG emissions by reducing energy demand.